This post may contain affiliate links. Read the full disclosure here.

 But, I promise, no matter the occasion, these cupcakes will be a smashing hit with those who try them.

-As I mentioned before, these cupcakes are an elevated version of my basic vanilla cake.
+These cupcakes are a version of my moist vanilla cake.
 They contain oil and buttermilk so they are even more tender than the cake.
 If you’ve made that cake and liked it, then you are in for a real treat with these cupcakes.
 Let’s see what goes in them…

 - Oil: Use a flavorless oil like canola or vegetable oil for the best results.